-TOTAL ☑ ANNUAL REPORT PURSUANT TO SECTION 13 C EXCHANGE ACT OF 1934 OR 15 (d) OF THE SECURITIES For the fiscal year ended December 31, 2019 OR ☐ TRANSITION REPORT PURSUANT TO SECTION ACT OF 1934 13 OR 15 (d) OF THE SECURITIES EXCHANGE For the transition period from to Commission file nu mber: 000-54685 CNL Healthcare Properties, Inc. (Exact name of registrant as s specified in its charter) Maryland (State or other jurisdiction of incorporation or organization) 27-2876363 (I.R.S.
-Employer Identification No.) CNL Center at City Commons 450 South Orange Avenue Orlando, Florida (Address of principal executive offices) 32801 (Zip Code) Registrant's telephone number, incl luding area code (407) 650-1000 Securities registered pursuant to Section 12(b) of the Act: Title of each class None Name of each exchange on which registered Not applicable Securities registered pursuant to Section 12(g) of the ne Act: Common Stock, \$0.01 par value per share Indicate by check mark if the registrant is a well-known so Act.
-Yes □ No ⊠ easoned issuer, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not required to fi Act.
-Yes \square No \boxtimes le reports pursuant to Section 13 or Section 15(d) of the Indicate by check mark whether the registrant (1) has filed al Securities Exchange Act of 1934 during the preceding 12 n required to file such reports), and (2) has been subject to such nonths (or for such shorter period that the registrant was Indicate by check mark whether the registrant has submitted submitted pursuant to Rule 405 of Regulation S-T (§232.40 such shorter period that the registrant was required to submit 5 of this chapter) during the preceding 12 months (or for or emerging growth company.
-See the definition of the company and "emerging growth company" are company of the Large accelerated filer Non-accelerated filer Emerging growth company □ Accelerated filer Smaller reporting company y, indicate by check mark if the registrant has elected new or revised financial accounting standards prov Indicate by check mark when Act).
-Yes □ No⊠ ther the registrant is a shell company (as defined in Rule 12b-2 of the Exchan ige \$7.99 net asset value ("NAV" ed public market for the registrant's shares of commo) per share as of June 30, 2019 (the last business day er), the aggregate market value of the stock held by \$1.4 billion. y of the registrant's most recen tly
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2020

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\ to \\\\\

+Commission file number: 000-54685

+CNL Healthcare Properties, Inc.

+(Exact name of registrant as specified in its charter)

+27-2876363 (I.R.S.
+Employer Identification No.)

+32801 (Zip Code) ng area code (407) 650-1000

+Securities registered pursuant to Section 12(b) of the Act:

+Name of each exchange on which registered

+N/A

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes $\Box$ No $\boxtimes$

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\Box$ No $\boxtimes$

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer,
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.